 Other recipes you might enjoy:

-If you like the sound of this Chocolate Cake with Chocolate Mousse, I have lots of other recipes for you to try.
-If you want a simple dark chocolate dessert, try my Classic French Chocolate Mousse.
+If you like the sound of this Chocolate Cake with Chocolate Mousse, try my Classic French Chocolate Mousse.
 It uses just 3 ingredients and tastes absolutely incredible!
-However, if you want a celebration cake, my Moelleux au Chocolat must not be missed.
-It is rich, gooey, decadent and delicious.
-Speaking of delicious cakes, my Jaffa Cake Cake is a must-try.
-It is also the perfect birthday cake for chocolate orange fans.
+However, if you want a celebration cake, my Moelleux au Chocolat must not be missed. nor my Jaffa Cake Cake.
+IOr for a mix of chocolate and coffee, try my Tiramisu Cake, made with Panettone.
+For something festive, try my Panettone Tiramisu or my Buche de Noel Yule Log.

 Made this recipe and loved it?